-&lt;sup>1 As defined by the ACCC /HRDC EES committee July,'03
+1 As defined by the ACCC /HRDC EES committee July,'03

-Minister's Binding Policy Directive
+Framework for Programs of Instruction Minister's Binding Policy Directive

 Application / Implementation

 In each of the six skill categories, there are a number of defining skills, or sub skills, identified to further articulate the requisite skills identified in the main skill categories.
 The following chart illustrates the relationship between the skill categories, the defining skills within the categories, and learning outcomes to be achieved by graduates from all postsecondary programs of instruction that lead to an Ontario College credential.